plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/SuppliesandItems.md

 While the Adventurers Resupply, the Guide places one Rare Item with its recipe side up.
 The Adventurers may return Supplies equal to that card's Rumor cost to learn a Rumor about the Rare Item's location.

-The Guide decides what the Rumor is and where the Item is located.
+The Guide decides what the Rumor is and where the Rare Item is.

 # Items